kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 http://bit.ly/complexThis

 ## Prologue
-_A separate introductory section of a literary, dramatic, or musical work._
+_A section or speech at the end of a book or play that serves as a comment on or a conclusion to what has happened._

-InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive.
+**InsertionSort**, **SelectionSort** and **MergeSort** algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive.
 Also, the approach is very effective in engaging students of diverse learning capabilities.

 A comparison screenshot of the three sorts in action in "verbose" mode is presented below.
 The screenshot helps differentiate the three sorting algorithms when they process the same unsorted list as a test case.
 The ***curious*** student will want to trace how the unsorted list becomes a sorted one in each of the three cases.